microsoft/FHIR-Converter/README.md

 * Processing time is related to both the input message size, template, and logic contained in the template.
 If your template is taking a long time to execute make sure you don't have any unnecessary loops.
 * The output of the template is expected to be JSON when the target is FHIR.
 * When converting data to FHIR, [post processing](https://github.com/microsoft/FHIR-Converter/blob/main/src/Microsoft.Health.Fhir.Liquid.Converter/OutputProcessors/PostProcessor.cs) is performed.
 If you are seeing unexpected results, double check the post processing logic.
-* If you want a deeper understanding on how data is converter, look at the functional tests found [here](https://github.com/microsoft/FHIR-Converter/blob/main/src/Microsoft.Health.Fhir.Liquid.Converter.FunctionalTests/ConvertDataTemplateCollectionProviderFunctionalTests.cs)
+* If you want a deeper understanding on how data is converted, look at the functional tests found [here](https://github.com/microsoft/FHIR-Converter/blob/main/src/Microsoft.Health.Fhir.Liquid.Converter.FunctionalTests/ConvertDataTemplateCollectionProviderFunctionalTests.cs)

-Detailed troubleshooting options for your deployed FHIR Converter API can be found [here](docs/how-to-guides/troubleshoot.md).
+Detailed troubleshooting options for your deployed FHIR converter API can be found [here](docs/how-to-guides/troubleshoot.md).

 ## Previous Versions
 Detailed documentation of prior Converter release is covered in the table below.